mo-geometry/parallel_transport/README.md

  - the tangent frame
  - the darboux frame, and
  - the frenet serret frame

-and parallel transport for the quaternions cited in reference 1).
+and parallel transporting a tangent vector for the quaternions cited in reference 1).

 Also animated are:
  - the parallel transport of a 3-vector, and